SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-2-0.md

 ## Step 1: Setting up SAP Commerce with Financial Services Accelerator

 Some steps in this procedure derive from the documentation for installing SAP Commerce using recipes.
-For more information, see <a href="https://help.sap.com/viewer/a74589c3a81a4a95bf51d87258c0ab15/2011/en-US/8c46c266866910149666a0fe4caeee4e.html" target="_blank">Installing SAP Commerce Using Installer Recipes in the SAP Help Portal</a>.
+For more information, see [Installing SAP Commerce Using Installer Recipes](https://help.sap.com/viewer/a74589c3a81a4a95bf51d87258c0ab15/2011/en-US/8c46c266866910149666a0fe4caeee4e.html) on the SAP Help Portal.

 1. Unzip the SAP Commerce and Financial Services Accelerator zip archives.